Skip to main content

 From a physical standpoint, the microtubule is fairly strong, but not very flexible.
 A microfilament will flex and bend when a deforming force is applied (imagine the filament anchored at the bottom end standing straight up, and something pushing the tip to one side).
 The microtubule in the same situation will bend only slightly, but break apart if the deforming force is sufficient.
 There is, of course, a limit to the flexibility of the microfilament and eventually, it will also break.
 Intermediate filaments are slightly less flexible than the microfilaments, but can resist far more force that either microfilaments or microtubules.

-This page titled 12.4: Microtubules is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by E. V. Wong via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.4: Microtubules is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by E. V. Wong via source content that was edited to the style and standards of the LibreTexts platform.